Skip to main content

 infectedAction2=ignore|disinfect|disinfectOnly|delete|quarantine

-Select the second action taken when an infected file is detected if the first action fails.
+Select the second action to take when an infected file is detected.
+This action applies when the first one fails.

 Default value: quarantine